 Our Reception classes share a secure playground and premises in the recently modernised self-contained section of the Victorian main building with our Nursery.

-Completed in 2012 with funding assistance from the Trustees, our reception facilities boast a large upstairs classroom, an extensive, bright and airy open-plan downstairs classroom, dedicated toilet and shower facilities for the children, a secure outdoor playground and a wide range of multi-sensory play areas.
+Completed in 2012 with funding assistance from the Trustees, our Reception facilities boast a large upstairs classroom, an extensive, bright and airy open-plan downstairs classroom, dedicated toilet and shower facilities for the children, a secure outdoor playground and a wide range of multi-sensory play areas.

 As part of the EYFS (Early Years Foundation Stage), Reception children are taught in accordance to the principles of ‘Development Matters’ and enjoy indoor and outdoor lessons tailored to a variety of topics to develop the seven key areas of learning.

-Children in Jeffers and Sendak learn to read using the Read Write Inc scheme of phonics and every child is heard reading by an adult at school at least once a week.
+Children learn to read using the Read Write Inc scheme of phonics and every child is heard reading by an adult at school at least once a week.
 Appropriate level reading books are sent home with the children together with a reading record book and these are changed on a weekly basis.
 Every child is also taught flashcards weekly and this information is also recorded in their reading records.

 Key areas of learning:

 - Physical Development

 - Expressive Arts and Design